jedi4ever/theseboots/README.md

 This is currently an idea, but I'm going to make a headstart for my [mccloud](http://github.com/jedi4ever/mccloud) and [veewee](http://github.com/jedi4ever/veewee)

-Let me know if you want to collaborate on this
+Let me know if you want to collaborate on this.

+Patrick

+P.S.
+I'm not sure where this goes, and it could be that each vendor has to implement it himself, we'll see.
+Anyway, I'm happy to contribute the scripts if this project becomes obsolete